DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-21-http-interceptor.md

 The job of an Angular's HttpInterceptor is to intercept and handle an HttpRequest or an HttpResponse, allowing you to add code to do something.
 Some common use-cases are:
 - Add a token or some custom HTTP header information prior to sending a request to the server
-- Catch an HTTP response to for data transformation
+- Catch an HTTP response for data transformation
 - Log all HTTP activity
 - Detect a specific HTTP error response and take special action

-In this blog we will intercept all HTTP requests in our Angular project and add a token and server location information before passing through to the server.
+In this blog we will intercept HTTP API server requests in our Angular project and add a token and server location information before passing through to the server.
 We will also interept HTTP responses to detect a `504 Gateway Timeout` and retry 3 times, with a delay between each attempt before passing the 504 on.

 ## Create new Angular Project

 First, we will create an Angular project and add a simple HTTP service.
 Use `ng new` to create a project:

-*`ng new http-interceptor`*
+*ng new http-interceptor*

 Go to the project directory and add a service:

-*`ng g s data`*
+*ng g s data*

 Now, let's add HTTP capability to our project.
 In `app.module.ts` import the `HttpClientModule` and add it to the imports array.